 South-Easterly winds 4 km/h gusts of 12 km/h

-Snow 2 mm
+Snow 4 mm

 Explore this selection of tours and activities to make the most of your visit to Levi.

-2 - 4 hours From £129.78
+2 - 4 hours From £132.73

 This isn’t just another Northern Lights tour — it’s a handcrafted adventure by Arctic Midnight Group, a passionate local company in Levi, Finnish Lapland.
 Our expert guides use real-time weather and solar data to find the clearest skies.
-When conditions allow, we visit our exclusive Aurora Base Camp, a quiet wilderness spot designed for comfortable aurora watching.
+When conditions allow, we visit our private wilderness camp, a quiet wilderness spot designed for comfortable aurora watching.
 If needed, we’ll travel further into the Arctic to give you the best possible chance to see this magical light show.
 Unlike rushed bus tours, we focus on comfort and authenticity.
 Enjoy the silence of the Arctic night, warm drinks, local snacks, and a moment to simply breathe.
 Your guide will capture high-quality photos throughout the night — beautiful memories delivered to you the next day.
 Join Arctic Midnight Group for an unforgettable, personal, and truly local Northern Lights experience.
 Every detail is crafted to give you the most magical night of your Lapland trip.

-4.8 (100)
+4.8 (124)

-3 hours From £111.88
+3 hours From £111.35

-2 hours From £151.26
+2 hours From £150.54

 On a husky tour, you’ll visit a local husky farm where friendly, excited dogs are ready to meet you.
 You’ll learn about their life, training, and care, and have the chance to pet and take photos with them.
 Then, you’ll ride through snowy landscapes in a sled pulled by the huskies — either as a passenger or even trying out driving, depending on the tour.
 Along the way, you’ll stop to enjoy the views, warm up with hot drinks, and hear stories from the guide.
 It’s a fun and unforgettable way to experience Lapland’s nature and traditions.